carla-simulator/carla/README.md

 Building CARLA
 --------------

 Use `git clone` or download the project from this page.
-Note that the master branch contains the latest fixes and features, for the latest stable code may be best to switch to the `stable` branch.
+Note that the master branch contains the most recent release of CARLA with the latest fixes and features.

 Then follow the instruction at [How to build on Linux][buildlinuxlink] or [How to build on Windows][buildwindowslink].
 The Linux build needs for an UE patch to solve some visualization issues regarding Vulkan.
 Those already working with a Linux build should install the patch and make the UE build again using the following commands.